Cedric921/LinkFarm/README.md

 # HIURD Website

-This is a [Next.js](https://nextjs.org) based website for [HIURD](https://hiurd.com) with [Strapi CMS](https://github.com/strapi/strapi).
+This is a [Next.js](https://nextjs.org) based website

-The project's data comes from two main sources: the CMS Strapi and React components that use hooks such as useMediaQuery to ensure responsive design.

 The project's structure is as follows:

-- A Strapi backend for the CMS
+- An Adonis.js Backend
 - A Next.js frontend that uses React for rendering components, custom hooks for API requests to Strapi to fetch data, and responsive design.

 ## Content

 - A dynamic frontend built with [Next.js](https://nextjs.org) in `/packages/web` folder
-- Content management using [Strapi CMS](https://github.com/strapi/strapi) in `/packages/cms` folder

 ## Quick start